kaska-ziolkowska/UnitTestTask/README.md

 # WordsInSentence README

 ## Introduction
-The application reads a sentence from the console and returns the longest word and the shortest words in a sentence and their length.
+The application reads a sentence from the console and returns the longest and the shortest words in a sentence and their length.
 The purpose of the excercise is to prove I might have ever written a unit test in my life.

 ## Technologies